Biographies

 Leonie Martin was the sister of Saint Therese of the Child Jesus.
 All the sisters in the family were like their mother: intelligent, beautiful and gracious - except Leonie!
 She was a slow learner, solitary, sullen, rebellious, and certainly not beautiful.
 Yet in time - a long time - she began to understand herself.
 She tried to become a nun like her sisters 3 times.
 3 times she entered the convent; 3 times she left.
 The last time she persevered and did a holy Visitation nun.

 That a great many suffer from depression is a fact.
-The cause could be some chemical imbalance, psychological, or both.
+Possible cause could be chemical imbalance, psychological issues, virus/bacteria infection, nutritilonal deficit, pesticide or food poisoning, pest venom, drug/medication side effects, witchcraft &/or demonic oppression.
 Many servants of God suffered depression calling it the 'dark night of the soul', and accepted it as a trial sent by God.
-Among countless holy souls who suffered one finds example of
+Among countless holy souls who suffered one finds some examples:

 Gaetano Mauro's last years were ones of deep depression.